top of page

 • Effective January 1, 2022 any established patient who fails to show or cancels/reschedules an appointment and has not contacted our office with at least 24 hours notice will be considered a No Show and charged a $50.00 fee.

-• Any established patient who fails to show or cancels/reschedules an appointment with no 24 hour notice a second time will be charged a $50.00 fee.
+• Any established patient who fails to show or cancels/reschedules an appointment with no 24 hour notice a will be charged a $50.00 fee.

 • The no show/late fee is charged to the patient, not the insurance company, and is due at the time of the patient’s next office visit.